 Research projects

-More recently I have published far less frequently, and read more widely.
-But I have been working on an idea that has interested me for a decade, wondering whether we might be able to use the entropy of distributions of residuals when fitting models to data.
+More recently I have published far less frequently, but I have been working on an idea that has interested me for over a decade.
+Overfitting creates striking patterns in residuals that a Mean Squared Error loss function is not sensitive to.
+I think we can generalize the iid multivariate Gaussian loss or likelihood function to be sensitive to the apparent entropy of distributions of residuals when fitting data, which would provide directly motivated regularization, at modest computational cost.
 I hope to find the spare time to write as much on this topic as I can!

 Astrophysics projects